Data node setup description and requirements

 ping -qc 1 enterprise-meta-01 ping -qc 1 enterprise-meta-02 ping -qc 1 enterprise-meta-03 ping -qc 1 enterprise-data-01 ping -qc 1 enterprise-data-02

-If there are any connectivity issues resolve them before proceeding with the installation.
+We highly recommend that each server be able to resolve the IP from the hostname alone as shown here.
+Resolve any connectivity issues before proceeding with the installation.
 A healthy cluster requires that every meta and data node can communicate with every other meta and data node.

 Step 2: Set up, configure, and start the data node services